Does Archer Aviation (ACHR) Pay a Dividend? (2026)

 The bottom line on the ACHR dividend

-Archer Aviation (ACHR) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+There is not one.
+Archer Aviation (ACHR) is a total-return holding: it either works through the share price or it does not work.
+If you own it, own it for that reason, and build the income part of your portfolio elsewhere.
 For the full picture see the ACHR guide.
 Walnut can show how ACHR fits your real portfolio.
 It is not an investment adviser.

 FAQ